List of U.S. states and territories by violent crime rate

-This is a list of U.S. states and territories by violent crime rate as of 2020.
+This is a list of U.S. states and territories by violent crime rate.
 It is typically expressed in units of incidents per 100,000 individuals per year; thus, a violent crime rate of 300 (per 100,000 inhabitants) in a population of 100,000 would mean 300 incidents of violent crime per year in that entire population, or 0.3% out of the total.
-The data has been taken from the FBI's Uniform Crime Reports.
+These data have been taken from the FBI's Uniform Crime Reports.

 In the United States, violent crime consists of five types of criminal offenses: murder and non-negligent manslaughter, rape, robbery, aggravated assault, and gang violence.